A generalization of L\"owner-John's ellipsoid theorem: A computational procedure

-\end{lemma} The proof being identical to that of Lemma \ref{lemma1} is omitted.
+\end{lemma} The proof being identical to that of Theorem \ref{lemma1} is omitted.
 So Lemma \ref{gradient-eval} relates in a very simple and explicit manner all moments of the Borel measure with density $\exp(-g)$ on $\R^n$ with those of the Lebesgue measure on the sublevel set $\G_1$.

-It turns out that in Henrion et al. \cite{sirev} we have provided a hierarchy of semidefinite programs\footnote{A semidefinite program is a finite-dimensional convex optimization problem which in canonical form reads: $\min_\x\{\c^T\x:\A_0+\sum_{k=1}^t\A_kx_k\succeq0\}$, where $\c\in\R^t$, the $\A_k$'s are real symmetric matrices, and the notation $\A\succeq0$ stands for $\A$ is positive semidefinite.
-Importantly, up to arbitrary fixed precision it can be solved in time polynomial in the input size of the problem.} a convex optimization problem to approximate as closely as desired, any finite moment sequence $(z_\alpha)$, $\alpha\in\N^n_\ell$, defined by
+It turns out that in Henrion et al. \cite{sirev} we have provided a hierarchy of semidefinite programs\footnote{A semidefinite program is a finite-dimensional convex optimization problem which in canonical form reads: $\min_\x\{\c^T\x:\A_0+\sum_{k=1}^t\A_kx_k\succeq0\}$, where $\c\in\R^t$ and the $\A_k$'s are real symmetric matrices.
+Importantly, up to arbitrary fixed precision it can be solved in time polynomial in the input size of the problem.} to approximate as closely as desired, any finite moment sequence $(z_\alpha)$, $\alpha\in\N^n_\ell$, defined by